Snow Day Survival Plan For Parents

 Experienced parents know that snow days demand preparation before the chaos hits.
 Set up kids’ digital school the night before charged devices, downloaded assignments and all supplies ready.
 Check every group chat, even muted ones important updates show up there.

-Treat this prep as non-negotiable.
+Treat this preparation as non negotiable.
 Acting the night before avoids morning scrambling and tech failures that ruin the start of a work-from-home day.
 Organized readiness beats last minute chaos every time.

 It’s Okay For Kids To Be Bored